jdferreira/data-processing-book/en/module4.md

     ```

 7. Create a Python script to read the CSV file and print the name of each pathway.
 Replace the previous command:
     ```python
     print('Hello World!')
     ```
 with the following code:
     ```python
     import csv

     f = open('metabolic_pathways.csv') # Open the file

     paths = csv.reader(f, delimiter='???') # Create a CSV reader object

-    next(paths) # ignore the first row, which contains the headers of the columns called "metadata"
+    # We need to ignore the first row, which contains the headers of the
+    # columns, called the "metadata".
+We do it by calling the `next`
+    # function, which advances to the next line of the file
+    next(paths)

     for path in paths:    # For each pathway ... print(path[???])  # ... print its name